 Yes, Scotland owes it to the world to look after these woods for their natural wonders, but we owe it to local people to look after them as a considerable community asset too.

-In the next Parliament we will be working closely with Species Champion MSPs to secure a better future for the rainforest and the people it supports.
+In the next Parliament we will be working closely with Nature Champion MSPs to secure a better future for the rainforest and the people it supports.

 PR and Communications Officer at Woodland Trust Scotland